 CAGR (2025 to 2035) | 5.1% |

-Ongoing funding by governments and private organizations in neurology-specific research and development has raised the level of innovation attention on Alzheimer's, Parkinson's, and stroke diagnosis, due to the aforementioned reasons.
-All these contribute to expanding the market for neuroimaging solutions, paving the way for smarter, faster, and more accessible neuroimaging solutions.
+Government and private sector investments in neurology-specific research and development are fueling innovation, particularly in Alzheimer's, Parkinson's, and stroke diagnosis.
+These factors collectively contribute to the expansion of the neuroimaging solutions market, paving the way for smarter, faster, and more accessible diagnostic tools.

 Regulatory Hurdles Slowing Technological Adoption Are a Major Restraining Factor